IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_version.html.markdown

 layout: "ibm"
 page_title: "IBM: ibm_cis_rulesets_version"
 description: |-
-  Provides an IBM CIS ruleset resource.
+  Provides an IBM CIS ruleset version resource.
 ---

 # ibm_cis_rulesets_version
-Provides an IBM Cloud Internet Services ruleset resource to delete a ruleset of an instance or domain.
-For more information about IBM Cloud Internet Services ruleset, see [ruleset instance]().
+Provides an IBM Cloud Internet Services ruleset version resource of an instance or domain to be detached.
+This allow ruleset version to delete.
+For more information about IBM Cloud Internet Services ruleset version detach, see [ruleset instance]().

 ## Example usage